Samkth123/KTH-md/Negotiations/Lecture 1.md

 Process of creating agreement

 Three key words:
 process - important because common pitfall in negotiation is that you go into negotiation with a target and intended outcome, but other party has its own intended outcome that could be very different.
-If both parties are very out
+If both parties are very outcome oriented and not process oriented we could get stuck.
+But if we know that we might have to give up some stuff then we will do better.
+If we get stuck can we do something to get unstuck?
+Usually people go into negotiation very hardcore and try to get something which is not good.

+agreement - ip